awesto/django-shop/docs/customer-model.rst

 djangoSHOP's CustomerMiddleware adds an instantiated ``Customer`` to the request object as well.
 If no associated ``Customer`` yet exists, the CustomerMiddleware creates one.

-Therefore you must add the CustomerMiddleware after the AuthenticationMiddleware in the project's ``settings.py``:
+Therefore add the CustomerMiddleware *after* the AuthenticationMiddleware in the project's ``settings.py``:

 .. code-block:: python